paramireze/paramireze.github.io/_posts/2018-05-11-more-ui-concepts.markdown

 date: 2018-05-11 07:20:50 -0500
 categories: iOS Development
 ---
-Today we work more with constraint layout.
-We are able to position UI elements in relative position to one another.
-For example, we set up constraints for a label by adding a constraint from the label to the button.
-That way I am able to control the layout no matter the device.
+I was able to position the UI elements on the page using constraints.
+I made sure they display as I want them for all devices.
+I achieved this goal by setting up constraints for each of the layouts.
+I linked each element to one another as opposed to the position relative to the screen.
+It is important to do it this way since the user can switch from landscape to potrait.

 So far, all our buttons and labels have been done using Apple's `UI Kit`.
 UI kit provides preconfigured UI elements to allow developers to create a UI quickly.